Russia sees chance of deal at nuclear talks with Iran

 "Therefore, from (Nov.)
 18 to 24 there is enough time for such decisions to be taken," he said.

-The six powers -- Russia, China, the United States, France, Britain and Germany -- want to ensure Iran's nuclear programme does not enable it to build nuclear weapons, though Iran says its nuclear work is for civil needs.
+Six powers - Russia, China, the United States, France, Britain and Germany - want to ensure Iran's nuclear programme does not enable it to build nuclear weapons, though Iran says its nuclear work is for civil needs.

-Ryabkov said Moscow would continue to cooperate with Washington on Iran and Syria despite a rift in ties hours after U.S. President Barack Obama said Moscow's actions in Ukraine were a threat to the world.

-"Talks on Iran and Syria are not a tribute to fashion or momentary interests and even less so are an intention to 'please' the United States," he said.

 Some officials, including from Russia, have expressed doubts a deal can be reached in the timeframe.

-Ryabkov also said that after President Vladimir Putin and Obama spoke in China on the sidelines of a summit, there had been no new impulse for "the normalisation" of bilateral relations.
+Ryabkov also said that after President Vladimir Putin and U.S. President Barack Obama spoke in China on the sidelines of a summit there had been no new impulse for "the normalisation" of bilateral relations.

 Ties between Moscow and Washington have plunged to lows unseen since the Cold War over Ukraine, where Russia annexed Crimea in March and is accused by the West of sending arms and soldiers to support a separatist rebellion in its east.